 Plop a sugar cube doused with bitters into a flute.
 Top it off with your favorite Champagne or sparkling wine, and you have one of the perennial-favorite New Year’s Eve classic cocktails.
 Handcrafted aromatic bitters infused with Thai, Mexican or Moroccan flavors (available in specialty stores and online) and homemade sprinkles sugar cubes make it very 2014.
 For the instructions on how to make your own sparkling sprinkles sugar cubes, and for more ideas, visit the Food Network Blog.

-June 26, 2011 Jackie Alpers Chicken, Comfort Food, Dinner, Grilling, Keto, Low carb, recipe, recipe developer, Salty, savory, Spicy, THE RECIPES, Uncategorized
+July 21, 2011 Jackie Alpers Atkins Friendly, Cheese and Dairy, Easy, eggs, food photographer, food stylist, Gluten free, Italian, Keto, Low carb, Lunch, recipe, recipe developer, Salty, savory, Seafood, THE RECIPES, Uncategorized

 Growing up, in my family we liked our salmon smoked.
 Preferably on top of a bagel and cream cheese.
 Well, I haven’t eaten a bagel since I decided that the payoff wasn’t worth the 450 […]